 Excessive hand sweating can range from mild to very severe, and may be genetic in origin.
 Sweaty palms usually begin early in childhood and can get worse in the late teenage years and early adulthood.
 It does not get better over time or go away with age.
 Most people with severe sweaty palms do not benefit from conservative treatment with medications, iontophoresis, or biofeedback, although health insurance companies may dictate that these remedies be tried first.
 For severe palmar hyperhidrosis, the best option may be a surgical procedure called endoscopic thoracic sympathectomy (ETS).

 ETS is very effective.
-In most patients it is a permanent procedure that should be considered for severe palmar hyperhidrosis only.
-Dr. Korst reports that at least 98 percent of his patients with palmar hyperhidrosis have found relief from excessive sweating of the hands with ETS.
+In most patients, it is a permanent procedure that should be considered for severe palmar hyperhidrosis only.
+Our team reports that at at least 98 percent of his patients with palmar hyperhidrosis have found relief from excessive sweating of the hands with ETS.
 Patients experience immediate relief; they wake up from surgery with warm dry hands.
 ETS also eliminates facial blushing and facial sweating in patients who also experience these problems.
 In rare occurrences, 1 to 2 percent of patients undergoing ETS, hand sweating may recur.
 Most of these recurrences are mild, but if they are severe, a repeat operation may be necessary.

 Other Treatments for Sweaty Palms